 Veterans Speak Out in Ohio on DADT

-December 6, 2010 by Karin Quimby, Regional Field Director
+December 6, 2010 by Karin Quimby, Political & Education Director, Project One America

 Across Ohio, LGB and straight veterans are speaking out for “Don’t Ask Don’t Tell” repeal.
 From meetings with Senator Voinovich, to rallies at the State house; a quiet vigil on a Catholic Campus, to a powerful forum with Major General Laich, veterans want Senator Voinovich and the public to know that this ban on open service for gay, lesbian and bisexual service members harms military readiness and is an insult to our brave men and women in uniform.